nodejs/node/doc/api/buffer.md

 * `noAssert` {Boolean} Default: false
 * Return: {Number} The offset plus the number of written bytes

-Writes `value` to the Buffer at the specified `offset` and `byteLength`.
+Writes `byteLength` bytes of `value` to `buf` at the specified `offset`.
 Supports up to 48 bits of accuracy.
-For example:
+Behavior is undefined when `value` is anything other than an unsigned integer.

+Setting `noAssert` to `true` allows the encoded form of `value` to extend beyond the end of `buf`, but the result should be considered undefined behavior.

+Examples:

 ```js
 const buf = Buffer.allocUnsafe(6);